quentin-tw/laminate_calc/README.md

 material laminate.
 A python script is used to generate stress and strain profile plots.

-This code uses Eigen for matrix operation and linear algebra calculation.
+This code uses **Eigen** for matrix operation and linear algebra calculation.
 Related files (Version eigen-3.3.7) are included in the `lib` folder for convenience in compilation.
 For licensing and detail information of Eigen please visit: http://eigen.tuxfamily.org/ .

-## Quick Start
+## Quick Start: Laminate_main

 Clone the repository in your local directory: